kalebvandersys/CS408-M5.2-Lab/README.md

 The navigation menu part of the site (wrapped in <div class="nav"></div>) could be made more accessible by putting it in a proper HTML semantic element.
 Which one should it be updated to?
 Make the update.

-Note: You'll need to update the CSS rule selectors that style the tags to their proper equivalents for the semantic headings.
-Once you add paragraph elements, you'll notice the styling looks better.

 The Images:

 The images are currently inaccessible to screen reader users.
 Can you fix this?